centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-adva-fsp150-snmp.md

 ## Prerequisites

-### Adva FSP 150 device configuration
+### SNMP Configuration

-To use this Monitoring Connector, the SNMP service must be properly configured on your device.
+The SNMP agent must be configured and activated on the host.
+Please refer to the official documentation from the manufacturer/publisher.

 ### Network flow

-Your Centreon poller must be able to reach the SNMP port (UDP/161) of the Adva device.
+The target resource must be reachable from the Centreon poller on the UDP/161 SNMP port.

 ## Installing the monitoring connector